juanikitro/redis-typescript-practice/README.md

 ### Password

-Uncomment the "requirepass foobared" in redis.conf file and change "foobared" for your password
+Uncomment the "requirepass foobared" in redis.conf file and change "foobared" for your password.
+Add your password to the .env file with the "REDIS_PASSWORD" key

 ```bash
 sudo nano /etc/redis/redis.conf